 Traveling expenses are a Nominal Account that flows into the Profit and Loss A/c.
 As this GL is an expenditure Account, the appropriate accounting treatment is to debit this GL Account in the Journal Entry.

 Credit is for the Liability Account.
-Here Liability Account is named Cab Charges Payable, Travel Charges Payable, etc., based on the nature of the liability.
+Here, the Liability Account is named Cab Charges Payable, Travel Charges Payable, etc., based on the nature of the liability.

-There might be instances where there is no requirement to recognize the liability like Meals, tips, parking fees, etc. These expenditures are paid immediately, and there might not be any bills or invoices.
-So, the Credit, in this case, is the Cash A/c.
+There might be instances where there is no requirement to recognize the liability, such as Meals, tips, parking fees, etc. These expenditures are paid immediately, and there might not be any bills or invoices.
+So, the Credit, in this case, is the Cash Account.

 Journal Entry for recording the Travelling expenses: